 The basics of any marketing plan are made up of strategies and tactics.
 In general, strategies are your business’ overall approach to achieving goals and objectives (with specific, concrete targets), and tactics are the actions that you take to achieve your goals (each with their own metrics).

-Examples of common SaaS marketing tactics include content marketing, product trials, search engine optimization (SEO), referral programs, pay-per-click (PPC) advertising such as Google AdWords, retargeting website and social media visitors, and co-marketing with related businesses.
+Examples of common SaaS marketing tactics include content marketing, product trials, SaaS SEO, referral programs, pay-per-click (PPC) advertising such as Google AdWords, SaaS retargeting strategy and social media visitors, and co-marketing with related businesses.
 Tactics are chosen for their ability to deliver the highest ROI toward specific strategies.
 Because we live in a digitally splintered world where it can be difficult to hold the attention of prospects, it’s common for a strategy to require multiple, interconnected tactics over time.

 But today we’re not getting down into the weeds of comparing tactics; we’re talking about the strategies that make up your plan.